 The CSI Campus Testing Center offers a professional and secure testing environment for students, faculty, and the community.
-Friendly, knowledgeable proctors are available to administer COMPASS placement, CSI Computer Literacy, and faculty exams free of charge.
+Friendly, knowledgeable proctors are available to administer COMPASS placement, CSI Computer Literacy, and faculty exams.
 Additionally, the Campus Testing Center administers CLEP to CSI students and community members, certification exams for Pearson VUE and Prometric, and ACT workforce testing.